EfeAliMert/EfeAliMert/README.md

 ## 🚀 About Me

 Hello!
-I'm **Efe Ali Mert**, a passionate high school sophomore with an insatiable curiosity for the intersection of mathematics, science, and technology.
+I'm **Efe Ali Mert**, a passionate high school junior with an insatiable curiosity for the intersection of mathematics, science, and technology.
 My journey revolves around exploring the fascinating worlds of:

 - 🔢 **Mathematics** - Applied mathematical analysis with focus on fractal geometry and complexity theory
 - 🔐 **Cryptography** - Diving deep into the science of secure communication